EDUCBA Logo

 Bear Spread

 If you think the bear market will slide further, but not in a massive way, this is the strategy to employ.
-This is a popular move among bear traders who want to adopt a conservative stance while trading, even when they are less than sure about the future direction of the market.
+This is a popular move among bear traders who want to adopt a conservative stance while trading, even when unsure about the market’s future direction.

 Strategy #12: Long Butterfly